 How Does a Homestead Tax Exemption Work?

 While the exemption is common, each state has its own exemption amount.
 For example, in Florida, homeowners can claim up to a $50,000 homestead tax exemption.
 This means that if you live in Florida and your home's value is assessed at $250,000, you could receive an exemption of $50,000.
-The exemption lowers your home’s taxable value would be $200,000.
+The exemption lowers your home’s taxable value to $200,000.
 Florida’s average property tax rate is 0.98%, which means your property tax would be $1,960, based on the average rate.
 Your $50,000 exemption would save you $490.

-Who Qualifies For a Homestead Tax Exemption?
+Who Qualifies for a Homestead Tax Exemption?

 Qualifications for the homestead tax exemption vary by state.
 In general, homeowners who live in a primary residence can get the exemption.
 States tend to have rules about the exemption in relation to when you made the property your primary residence.
 Illinois requires some homeowners to live in the state for 10 years to get certain exemptions, while others only require that the home became your primary residence in the past year.
-And, in many states, there are special exemptions for seniors, the disabled, veterans, and surviving spouses of veterans or first responders.
+And in many states, there are special exemptions for seniors, the disabled, veterans, and surviving spouses of veterans or first responders.

 To take advantage of your state’s exemption, you’ll typically need to apply either online or by mail to your state’s property tax division.
 In most states, you only have to apply once to get an ongoing tax exemption.